 - Luminous Arc 2 allow the player to go through the game again with all the items, equipments and levels they have at the end of their first playthrough.
 Also, they can use any of the playable characters to participate in any battle (save for a few).
 Meaning it's possible to have Fatima and Josie go against themselves.
 Naturally, this has no bearing on the plot.
 Other than that, you can get the other ending.

 - Demons Souls starts your character back at the beginning of the game after beating it, with all the stats, items, and equipment you had at the end.
 However, all the enemies are considerably tougher as well, in a game not known for being very forgiving in the first place.
-Going through the game more than once is actually necessary to collect all the weapons and spells that exist in order to get some PlayStation 3 Trophies.
+Going through the game more than once is actually necessary (barring the use of a glitch) to collect all the weapons and spells that exist in order to get some PlayStation 3 Trophies.

 - Subsequent New Game Plus runthroughs, after the first, also increase the difficulty, but not as much as the first time.
 By your third playthrough, you'll notice enemies are not as tough, and by the fourth playthrough, you're likely to be breezing through the game.